Birthday Celebrations @ Chavadi

 For main course we ordered pasta for the kid which he ate with gusto.

 My better half ordered the Malabari prawn (Rs 400) which came complete with two appam.
-It wasn’t extraordinary and to those used to appam and stew on a regular basis this might be an average dish.
+It wasn’t extraordinary and to those used to appam and stew on a regular basis this will be an average dish.

 I ordered the Grilled Lamb chops which was another poetry in the kitchen.
 The pieces were spot on and was served with mash, pineapple, mint salsa, pearl onions in red wine sauce.
 The pineapple provided a striking sweet contrast to the sauce.
 Overall a beautiful filling dish.
 They have brilliant choices for vegetarians as well so the herbivores can also enjoy the food and ambience.